Before Your Appointment

 We will need the names, addresses and telephone numbers of any doctors you have seen in the last year so we can inform them of your healthcare status.
 If you would prefer to exclude any of them from receiving status reports, please tell your Roswell Park physician.

 A diagnosis of cancer can be complex.
 Our pathologists are experts in various types of cancers and help us to better target your care.
-Nearly 10% of the second opinions we provide patients from outside Roswell Park involve a change of diagnosis.
+Between 11% and 18% of the second opinions we provide patients from outside Roswell Park involve a change of diagnosis.
 Therefore, we may want to run additional tests or redo your blood tests.
 Lab test results are positive, negative or inconclusive; your doctor will explain your results.

 Our advanced clinical imaging tools help our physicians detect cancers earlier and more precisely.
 Your physician may want Roswell Park colleagues to take additional images to assist in making a more knowledgeable decision based on your type of cancer.